Quench dynamics in lattices above one dimension: the free fermionic case: Results

 Another key takeaway from Fig.~\ref{fig:QPtest} is the difference between the entropy plots of states with equal occupation numbers \eqref{eq:occupationnumber} (the last two states in both lines of Eq.~\eqref{eq:examplecc} have $n(\myvec{p}) = {1}/{2}$).
 Examples include the slower initial growth of $\stateone{0,1}$ versus $\stateone{0,2}$ in Fig. \ref{fig:QPtest}(a), and of $\statetwo{0,2}$ versus $\statetwo{0,3}$ in Fig. \ref{fig:QPtest}(b), which share the same saturation value.
 One can offer a heuristic explanation of this slower growth: states of equal charge density but less uniform site occupation impose more constraints on the initial site hoppings; the plots indicate that these constraints last until correlated quasiparticles first span the full width of the subsystem.
 Importantly, since occupation numbers fully specify the expectation value of all conserved charges, our result shows that the expectation values of all conserved charges are not enough to determine the full-time entanglement dynamics even in the scaling regime \eqref{eq:scaling}.

 A stark feature of Tables~\ref{tbl:1d entropy contributions} and \ref{tbl:2d entropy contributions} is that the classical configurations \eqref{eq:examplecc} turn out to give momentum independent entanglement contributions.
-To make sure that this property does not introduce any qualitative difference in the entanglement dynamics we also consider superpositions of those states: The entanglement contributions for this case are reported in Appendix~\ref{app:contributions} while Fig.~\ref{fig:QP Sup tests} reports some representative examples.
+To make sure that this property does not introduce any qualitative difference in the entanglement dynamics we also consider more general, non-classical states described by Eq. \ref{eq:initgeneral}, where $\ket*{\psi_{\myvec{\nu},\myvec{j}}}$ is now a superposition of states in the $|\myvec{\nu}|$-site unit cell that satisfies the Gaussianity condition given by Eq. \ref{eq:gaussianity}.
+The entanglement contributions for these superposition states are reported in Appendix~\ref{app:contributions} while Fig.~\ref{fig:QP Sup tests} reports some representative examples.
 Although in this case the entanglement contributions become momentum dependent (cf. App.~\ref{app:contributions}), we see that the plots are qualitatively similar to those in Fig.~\ref{fig:QPtest} and the agreement with the exact numerical solution is still excellent for large enough subsystems.